jadonv/Arcade-Marquee/README.md

 batocera-zedmd-marquee-working-combo.zip
 ```

-into the Batocera `share` folder.
+to the Batocera `share` folder.

-SSH into Batocera:
+SSH into Batocera.

+Go to:

 ```bash
 cd /userdata